rafael-santiago/cutest/doc/README.md

             CUTE_RUN_TEST_WITH_FIXTURE(my_test_case); // the test invocation macro differs from tests that do not have fixtures.
         CUTE_TEST_CASE_END

-Tests with fixtures must defined the both fixtures, the setup and the teardown, otherwise you will get unresolved externals errors.
+Tests with fixtures must defined the both fixtures, the setup and the teardown, otherwise you will get errors related with unresolved externals.

 ## Available assertion macros